newo-2001/MC-Modpack-Downloader/README.md

 > If you are using any of the options start with '-' or '--', an additional '--' following 'npm start' is required to indicate the start of the arguments to the actual script, this can be seen in the examples below.

 ### Examples
-Download the modpack with id 1 and version 2 from modpacks.ch:
+Download the modpack with id 1 and version 2 from modpacks.ch and automatically confirm all confirmation prompts:
 ```
-npm start -- modpacks.ch --modpack-id 1 --modpack-version 2
+npm start -- modpacks.ch --modpack-id 1 --modpack-version 2 --yes
 ```

 # Deprecations